mazay/s3sync-service/docs/how-it-works.md

 Reload uses the following logic.
 Most of the configuration options can be changed using the reload apart from those that are set via [the command line arguments](configuration.md#command-line-args), logging level can be increased but not decreased.

+In k8s environments reload is triggered by configmap changes, check [the k8s recipe for more details](running-on-k8s.md)

 ![S3 sync Service reload process flow](img/reload-process-flow.png)